121me/ashna-bot/README.md

 - [x] birthday for tracking age
 - [x] comments
 - [x] function order
-- [x] add bio and max character
+- [ ] add bio and max character
 - [x] admin methods like ban, add user to app etc.
-- [x] add complain after match, persistent
+- [ ] add complain after match, persistent
 - [x] two or more name check and limit max 30
-- [x] profile timeout, self delete and user delete
+- [x] profile timeout?, self delete and user delete
-- [x] make the one who slides users and uses the app more visible more than other users
+- [ ] make the one who slides users and uses the app more visible more than other users